As Tina Turner would say, “That’s right. Plymouth”

-Marketing work is commonly diminished as an effort to trick people into buying things.
+Advertising work is commonly diminished as an effort to trick people into buying things.
 Since cars are my field of expertise, I choose to express my opinion focusing on them… and it consists of profound disagreement.
-To me, marketing is primarily a way to show products to people; to present what they are and what they can offer.
+To me, advertising works like this one that features Tina Turner aim to show products to people.
+To present what they are and what they offer.

 If you are a frequent reader of my articles (thank you very much, first of all!), you have already seen several of them mentioning marketing, especially when it comes to advertising.
 The only way I have found to describe how important it is to car design is by showing examples whenever I see one.
 And now we are about to visit yet another one.